sankariraja25/ethereum-analysis/README.md

     status: "Offline"
 },

-## Assignment
-WARNING: THIS IS AN INDIVIDUAL COURSEWORK.
-DO NOT ATTEMPT TO COPY FROM YOUR CLASSMATES OR ANY OTHER MATERIALS, WE MAY CONDUCT PLAGIARISM CHECKS AND MAY ASK YOU FOR A LIVE DEMONSTRATION OF THE PROGRAM AND RESULTS OBTAINED

-Write a set of Map/Reduce (or Spark) jobs that process the given input and generate the data required to answer any set of the following questions and perform the tasks to have the answer.
-Note, you may choose to attempt any combination of questions/tasks below that sum up to 100% or even more (the grade is capped at 100%).
-Generally speaking tasks in Part A, B, and C (totaling 60%) are easy, while tasks in Part D (totaling 40%) vary in difficulty to match all students.
-Note the 100% grade for this course project will be scaled to account for 40% out of the module total grade.

 ### Part A. Time Analysis (20%)
 Create a bar plot showing the number of transactions occurring every month between the start and end of the dataset.
 Create a bar plot showing the average value of transactions in each month between the start and end of the dataset.
 Note: As the dataset spans multiple years and you are aggregating together all transactions in the same month, make sure to include the year in your analysis.
 Note: Once the raw results have been processed within Hadoop/Spark you may create your bar plot in any software of your choice (excel, python, R, etc.)